 Neighbor Report element

-The FTM field is set to 1 to indicate that the AP represented by this BSSID is an AP that has set the Fine Timing Measurement field of the Extended Capabilities element to 1.
-The FTM field is set to 0 to indicate either that the reporting AP has dot11FineTimingMsmtRespActivated(#5172) equal to false, or the reported AP has not set the Fine Timing Measurement Responder(#5172) field of the Extended Capabilities element to 1 or that the Fine Timing Measurement field of the reported AP is not available to the reporting AP at this time.(#2403)
+The FTM field is set to 1 to indicate that the AP represented by this BSSID is an AP that has set the Fine Timing Measurement Responder field of the Extended Capabilities element to 1.
+The FTM field is set to 0 to indicate either that the reporting AP has dot11FineTimingMsmtRespActivated(#5172) equal to false, or the reported AP has not set the Fine Timing Measurement Responder(#5172) field of the Extended Capabilities element to 1 or that the Fine Timing Measurement Responder field of the reported AP is not available to the reporting AP at this time.(#2403)

 Bits 14–31(#2403)(11ac) are reserved.